troperville

 Archibald: You can't just start a song and leave it hanging like that!

-• No Fourth Wall: The intro and outro segments, some of the Silly Songs, and less frequently the stories themselves.
+• The intro and outro segments, some of the Silly Songs, and less frequently the stories themselves.

-• A rather memorable example was during a segment modeled after a Shakespeare play.
-As the gourd, Mr. Lunt was pushed onto the "stage" in full drag:
+• A rather memorable example was during "Omelet", modeled after Hamlet.
+As Ophelia, Mr. Lunt was pushed onto the "stage" in full drag:

 "I think we're going to get letters about this."